UTT-Connole/class-api-IT4200-2024-fall/README.md

 python3 -m pytest ./test/test_travel.py

 ## How to use Marathon Facts Endpoint
 Go to http://127.0.0.1:5000/marathonFacts to learn a random fact about marathons!

+## How to use the Color Endpoint
 Use the template to return a hex code of the color you want "http://127.0.0.1:5000/color?color=blue" Replace the "blue" at the end with any color of your choosing.
 If the color doesn't exist in the library, you will get an error.

+## Greeting Endpoint

 ### /greet
 - **Method:** GET